SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - These frontend and database servers will connect through API's (Backend)
 - How to know your public IP address given by your airtel subscription ?
 Just type 'What is my ip in google'
 - Every router has two sections public and private.
 Modem (or) router will provide private IPs to internal systems like phone, laptop, refrigerator etc. using NAT.
 If you type 'ipconfig' in cmd, you will get all details.
 IPv4 is my private IP.
 IPv4 are exhausting and we are upgrading to IPv6 till then we can use IPv4.
 We have 2power32 IP addresses.
 If we allocate all these, we get problems.
 So they brought 'NAT' Network Address Translation.
 However latency will be slow that is nothing but time to respond will be some what slow.
 - What is Fibre exchange points ?
-Nothing but how internet is working around the world.
+Nothing but how the internet is working around the world.
 - What is Enterprise archive file ?
-Servlets (DB) ; JSPS (UI) ---> Monolithic
+Servlets (DB) ; JSPS (UI) ---> Monolithic application.
 - What is Monolithic vs Microservices ?
 Monolithic means single unified application (Enterprise archive file, where everything will be in one file only, has DB also which is nothing but 2 tier architecture) easy to start and hard to scale.
 Microservices will split into independent services, scalable and flexible but more complex.
 - Since we have multiple servers and to connect from one server to another server 'telnet <IPaddress> <port_number>'
 - If telnet is not installed ---> 'sudo yum install telnet -y' and 'netstat -lntp' shows all TCP ports currently being listened on, along with the process ids using each port.
 I use it in DevOps to check whether services like nginx, mysql or application servers are actually listening on the expected ports or not ?
 - Frontend (WEB) and Backend (API) are Stateless ; DB is Statefull.
-- WEB and API will work only when DB is in existence.
+WEB and API will work only when DB is in existence.
 Example of CRUD over facebook.
-- We are using web servers as nginx on HTTP protocol only, it can also use HTTPS.
+We are using web servers as nginx on HTTP protocol only, it can also use HTTPS.
 We use nginx because it can handle heavy traffic.
 - Installing packages using yum and dnf.
 But dnf is preferred while configuring project manually because it consumes less memory when compared to yum.
 Yum is used in automation like shellscripting.
-- Location of nginx configuration 'cd /etc/nginx/nginx.conf'
-- Location of default content of nginx 'cd usr/share/nginx/html/'
 - What is forward proxy and reverse proxy ?
 Nginx is used as reverse proxy.
 Reverse proxy is mainly used for load balancers and server anonymous.
 Location of reverse proxy configuration 'vim /etc/nginx/default.d/roboshop.conf'
 - What are the famous HTTP status codes ?
 - Configure the roboshop project manually according to the documentation.
 - Whenever you do any changes in nginx configuration make sure 'systemctl restart nginx'
 - How to check running logs ? 'tail -f /var/log/messages' To see all logs ? 'less -f /var/log/messages'
 - What is this ip 127.0.0.1 ?
 It's a local host which accept connections only from that particular server.
 It will not allow connections from the external servers.
-To allow from external servers, we need to update to '0.0.0.0'
+To allow from external servers also, we need to update to '0.0.0.0'
 - How to find a particular folder or something ? find . -name "<star>nginx<star>" Here . means current folder searching with particular name called nginx.
 - How DNS will work ?
 When you hit 'joindevops.online' request will first go to Browser_cache --> OS_cache --> ISP_cache --> Root servers --> TLD (Top level domain) --> Name servers information --> A record.
 - How do you register and setup your domain ?
 Best and cheapest domain register is 'Hostinger'
 - All components first hit redis because it's a cache server.
 If data is not available in redis then it will hit DB.
 It helps to speed up data retrieval process by storing frequently accessed data in memory like redis rather than having to repeatedly fetch it from the root servers, which will slower the response.
 Example of a downloaded movie by 1 user.
 - Steps to install any application in linux servers ?
-- What is deployment or release wether it's manual or automation ?
+- What is deployment (or) release wether it's manual or automation ?
 - What is the difference between Synchronous and Asynchronous in networking ?
 - How do you get authentication to github to push the developed code from VS ?
 We use 'keypair authentication' instead of username and password everytime.
 Public key in github settings and private key in config file (Git ssh config syntax) in .ssh folder
 - How to clone any repo ? https is used with username and password, while ssh is used with private key.
 Mostly ssh is used by repository owners, while https is used to clone others repository in our machine, its better to clone using https only.
 HTTPS is used for initial setup while SSH is used for ongoing deployments because of security reasons.